remar/cats-doc/funcspec2.md

   file - string, path to font file

-* CreateText(font, text)
+* CreateText(font, text) : id

-  Creates a sprite and a sprite instance given the font and text, and
+  Creates a text instance given the font and text, and returns a text id.
-    returns the sprite id.

   font - string, name of the font (same as the file without the .json
     suffix)

   text - string, text to write

+  id - integer, return value, id used to indicate this text instance

+* SetTextPosition(id, x, y)

+  Set a text instances position in screen coordinates.

+  id - integer, id of a text instance

+  x - integer, x component of the position

+  y - integer, y component of the position

+* ShowText(id, on)

+  Show or hide a text instance.

+  id - integer, id of a text instance

+  show - boolean, indicate whether this text instance should be visible or not

 * RemoveText(id)